How Being a Pharmacy Technician is Different Than Other Allied Health Careers

 As the average lifespan increases and more medications are developed, the need grows for qualified pharmacy technicians.
 These professionals work with sensitive materials and technical equipment and provide vital support for pharmacists and patients alike in all work environments, which range from local pharmacies to hospitals.

 The pharmacy technician role is a technical line of work that requires administrative, medical, and customer service skills within a busy pharmacy setting.
 You will need the proper training, certification, and licensure before you can become a pharmacy technician in Arizona or any other state.
 Take the first step in pursuing this career path by learning about the process of becoming a pharmacy technician.

 To become a pharmacy tech, you’ll need to apply for a training program that equips you with the skills and knowledge to handle real-life situations in a pharmacy.
-Most pharmacy technician training programs, including Arizona College, only require a high school diploma to apply.
+Most pharmacy technician training programs, including Arizona College of Allied Health, only require a high school diploma to apply.

 Completing an accredited pharmacy technician program is the necessary first part of transitioning into this rewarding career.
 The hands-on training and in-depth coursework offered in the program will prepare you to pass the certification and licensing exams that are required to work as a certified pharmacy technician.

 When choosing a pharmacy tech program, make sure you find a school that has modern technology, experienced lecturers, and training for real pharmacy situations.
 Checking program accreditation is a good way to tell if a program satisfies these requirements.
-Arizona College’s Pharmacy Technician Training Program includes the following:
+Arizona College of Allied Health’s Pharmacy Technician Training Program includes the following: